Seed Funding for Tech Startups: Everything You Need to Know

-Another group that can get a seed startup funded is venture capital.
+Another group that can get a seed startup funded is venture capitalists.
 Venture capitals can provide seed round funding and are a great method for startups to get funded early on.
 The reason venture capitalists are a great choice is that they often have more to offer than just capital for a startup within their portfolio.

-Knowing how to get seed funding is an important skill for startups but an equally important skill is understanding how to utilize the money invested to begin creating a business.
+Knowing how to get seed funding is an important skill for startups, but an equally important skill is understanding how to utilize the money invested to begin creating a business.

 Getting funding is only a part of the battle as a startup needs to prove that they are capable of managing money in a way that delivers results.
 Having a good reputation with funding management will help in funding rounds later down the road.

 For a seed round of funding, the capital typically will go toward the following: